Dashboard

 Does preview text still matter with Apple Mail Privacy Protection?

 Yes.
 MPP inflates the open-rate metric, but it does not change what humans see in their inbox.
-Compelling preheader text still drives clicks, replies, and real engagement – and still matters on the 35–55% of email opens that happen outside Apple Mail.
+Compelling preheader text still drives clicks, replies, and real engagement, and still matters on the 35 to 55 percent of email opens that happen outside Apple Mail.
 The shift is in how you measure success: judge preheaders by click-through and reply rate, not open rate.
+See our guide on the click-to-open rate for the right metric to use.

 What is the ideal email preview text length?

-Aim for 80–130 characters total, with the most important message in the first 40–50 characters.
-Outlook cuts off around 35–55 characters, Gmail mobile around 40–90, and Apple Mail up to 140.
-Writing more than 140 characters is wasted – no major client displays more.
+Aim for 80 to 130 characters total, with the most important message in the first 40 to 50 characters.
+Outlook cuts off around 35 to 55 characters, Gmail mobile around 40 to 90, and Apple Mail up to 140.
+Writing more than 140 characters is wasted: no major client displays more.

 Does preview text affect email deliverability?